 - Valuation: What is WSA worth today?
-Even if the stock is a cash cow, it’s not worth an infinite price.
+Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether WSA is currently mispriced by the market.